 Our program focuses on nurturing individual growth in the learning process.
 Every class is geared towards encouraging individual ideas and approaches in theatre making.
 Employing a variety of methodologies drawn from best practices in theatrical and other art forms, students learn the skills and sensibilities of generative artists.
 Our faculty constantly supports students’ growth through consultation and feedback.

 Our program offers space and time for the creation of new work with a focus on process.
 The Dreyer MFA Group Studio, open to students around the clock, provides a space for students to percolate, wonder, discover, and pursue without the pressure to produce.

 All graduate students approach projects from an interdisciplinary perspective.
 New work may be created in a variety of forms, such as interdisciplinary constructions or installations, ensemble creation, performance art, movement-theatre or productions of new scripts.
-Transformations of existing literature may involve reconstructing classic text or design elements, historical reinterpretation or the integration of intercultural aesthetics.
-In directing and design, special attention is given to the collaborative creation of style.

 MFA Program in Theatre Arts